Why doesn’t anyone like me?

 20. You act intolerant and prejudice

 People generally don’t like those who are intolerant and prejudiced.
 Intolerant people are typically closed-minded and unwilling to accept the different beliefs, values, and lifestyles of others.
-Prejudice is an attitude or opinion about someone based on their race, gender, religion, or other factors without having sufficient knowledge of that person.

 So remember, both are forms of discrimination and can lead to exclusion, hate, and violence.
 This is a huge reason you ask yourself, “why don’t people like me”.